Wilson River Swimming

 Wilson River Trail is a 21-mile hike from Keenig Creek to Elk Creek Trailheads.
 It can be accessed from different points, including the Keenig Creek Trailhead.

-You can pick certain sections of the trail to make your hike longer or shorter.
-For example, the distance to the footbridge is 6.1 miles and 9.5 miles to Jones Creek.
+For example, the distance to the footbridge is 6.1 miles, and to Jones Creek is 9.5 miles.
 The moderate-difficulty route is designated for hikers and mountain bikers.

+Tillamook Forest.
 Camping & Lodging

-The largest campground in the Tillamook State Forest is at Jones Creek, with 42 first-come, first-served campsites, and 1 reservable group site.
+The largest campground is at Jones Creek, with 42 first-come, first-served campsites and one reservable group site.

 Approximately 0.4 miles further along Wolf Creek Road at Keenig Creek, there is a rustic Keenig Creek campground.
 The campground has 12 walk-in tent sites with tent pads, picnic tables, and fire pits.